tobealive/docs/docs/concepts/atomics.md

 const num_iterations = 10000000

-// see section "Global Variables" below
+// see "Global Variables" section
 __global (
 	atom u32 // ordinary variable but used as atomic
 )